timuruski/Cache-Debugger/readme.md

 ## Roadmap ##

 ### Version 1.1: ###
+* Update toolbar icon to match Safari style more
+* Store inspector state and position in extension settings
+* Inspector floats above all content
 * Toolbar icon responds to applicationCache events, shows error state. *done*
 * Buttons in the inspector for swapping and updating the cache
 * Style inspector scrollbar *done*